 Grace to you!

 One of the most difficult spiritual skills is for one to change from old ways.
 We love our old ways.
 We coddle them.
 They are our best friends.
 Our defaults seem safe.
-They are our private haven.
+They are our private safe haven.
 It is hard.
 I suggest the hardest thing is for one to leave behind those unvirtuous old ways.
-It is sometimes scary to venture out of that haven.
+It is sometimes scary to venture out of that safe haven.
 It is swimming against the current of our comfort zone.

 Contrast it with anyone who feels the way they are is perfect.
 Or any person who believes they don’t falter.
 Such a one is the most pitiable.

 Conversion and/or ongoing conversion is actually a sign of being open-minded.
 It is a sign of courage.
 It is a sign of confidence.
 For the most part, it happens by grace because it is only God who can truly transform the human heart.
 Yet, God wouldn’t force people to change their ways.
 The choice is ours.

 Just like God isn’t going to come down from heaven and compel us to make our bed in the morning.
 To become someone who started to make their bed (metaphor), tidy their home, speak kindly, love everyone no matter their race and class, etc., we have to make that choice.
 Grace works with us.
 Grace doesn’t compel us.
 Grace meets those who are bold enough to ask for help.

 We read from the prophesy of Hosea 14:2-10.
 God invites the people of Israel at the time to return to him.
 They turned their back on the Lord.
 They relied on their works alone.
 They relied on their connections with other people—the rich, the famous and the kings—for their success.
 They did things their own way.
 They believed just as many of us do, we can succeed without God.
 They banished grace.

 The result was tireless effort to please people, ending up frustrated.
 How many times we have tried hard to go it our way.
 We get frustrated.
 We can’t live life like that.